 1. The boundary of module SHOULD should be a rectangle or rounded rectangle.
 Boundary sides SHOULD be oriented vertically and horizontally.
 It is RECOMMENDED that a module be made visually distinct by making it larger than other glyphs and with a different line style.
-Examples are provided in Figure 19.
+Examples are provided in Figure 23.

-Figure 19: Examples of recommended and problematic module boundaries: (a) two modules with visually distinct rectangular borders, (b) shows the same modules but with rounded rectangles and the second being a "black box" module with no internal structure shown, (c) shows modules with non-rectilinear borders, and (d) shows a black-box module that is not visually distinct from a sequence feature glyph.
+Figure 23: Examples of recommended and problematic module boundaries: (a) two modules with visually distinct rectangular borders, (b) shows the same modules but with rounded rectangles and the second being a "black box" module with no internal structure shown, (c) shows modules with non-rectilinear borders, and (d) shows a black-box module that is not visually distinct from a sequence feature glyph.

-2. An undirected edge (i.e., having no "arrow head") that crosses the boundary of a module represents a mapping associating the diagram elements that it links.
+- 2. An undirected edge (i.e., having no "arrow head") that crosses the boundary of a module represents a mapping associating the diagram elements that it links.
 Glyphs associated by a mapping MUST either be sequence features, molecular species, or module ports (see below), and must be of compatible types.
 In terms of the SBOL 2 data model, the line represents a MapsTo relationship between a FunctionalComponent in the ModuleDefinition and another FunctionalComponent in the definition of the Module.
 Mapping edges SHOULD be made visually distinct from other lines in the same diagram, and it is RECOMMENDED that this distinction be made using dashed lines to represent mapping edges.
-Examples are provided in Figure 20.
+Examples are provided in Figure 24. - 3.
+Glyphs for sequence features and molecular species MUST NOT intersect with the boundary of a module.
+A nucleic acid backbone MAY cross the boundary of a module.
+This represents an implicit mapping between the region of the nucleic acid construct contained within the module and a compatible region of the larger construct represented in the enclosing system.
+An interaction edge MAY cross the boundary of a module.
+This represents an interaction in the enclosing system plus an implicit mapping between the component inside of the module and a compatible instance in the enclosing system.
+Examples are provided in Figure 25.

-Figure 20: Examples of recommended and problematic mappings: (a) mapping showing that the promoter inside the module on the left is also used in the construct on the right, (b) mapping is not visually distinct from nucleic acid backbone, (c) mapping cannot identify a promoter with a macromolecule species.
+Figure 24: Examples of recommended and problematic mappings: (a) mapping showing that the promoter inside the module on the left is also used in the construct on the right, (b) mapping is not visually distinct from nucleic acid backbone, (c) mapping cannot identify a promoter with a macromolecule species.